TunamayoDX4/breakout/readme.md

 This is a simple breakout clone game by Atari.

+There are still many bugs, but our first priority is to make sure that it works at a minimum and does not cause serious defects.

+---

+## Summary

+I created this game because my mother asked me to make a game like Nintendo's block crusher, which I had played when I was a child.

+I am also developing this software to learn programming and the Rust language, and to practice implementing multimedia processing.

+---

+## License
+MIT License([LICENSE-MIT](https://opensource.org/licenses/MIT)) or Apache License Version 2.0([LICENSE-APACHE](https://www.apache.org/licenses/LICENSE-2.0)) at your option.

 ---

 …The following explanation is in Japanese, which is the native language of the author.